Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Filtrations and lattices

-Filtrations on the trivial $G$-torsor are parameterized by the points of the flag variety $\Fl_G$.
-Indeed, any filtration on $\omega_\std$ is split by \cite[Th\'eor\`eme 2.4 Chapitre 4]{rivano:tannakian}, thus isomorphic to the filtration attached to a cocharacter $\mu$ of $G$,
+Filtrations on the trivial $G$-bundle are parameterized by the points of the flag variety $\Fl_G$.
+Indeed, any filtration on $\omega_\std$ is split by \cite[Th\'eor\`eme 2.4 of Chapitre 4]{rivano:tannakian}, thus isomorphic to the filtration attached to a cocharacter $\mu$ of $G$,